JennEYoon/deep-learning/geron-ml3/ch2_oil/plan.md

 Predict US production and exports, where?
 Asia, S America, Europe.

+### Bling:
+Go-To app, visualize going to various Russian offshore shipping locations and pipeline and rail oil transportation locations.
+View and track shipments real time or be historical dates.
+Fly over St Petersburg and Moscow?

 ### Web Research:
 Download pictures from public websites, in iPad